 Texts and Interviews by Genesis Breyer P-Orridge, Peter Christopherson & Jon Savage.
 Edited by Andrew M. McKenzie.
-Introduction by Genesis Breyer P-Orridge, Carl Abrahamsson.
+Forwards by Andrew McKenzie, Genesis Breyer P-Orridge and publisher Carl Abrahamsson.

 Brion Gysin (1916–86) was an incredibly influential artist and iconoclast: his development of the “cut-up” technique with William S. Burroughs inspired generations of writers, artists and musicians.
 Gysin was also a skilled networker and revered migrant: together with his friend Paul Bowles, he more or less constructed the post-beatnik romanticism for life and magic in Morocco, and was also a protagonist in an international gay culture, with inspirational reaches in both America and Europe.
 Not surprisingly, Gysin has become something of a cult figure.